Julian Schiller: TV

 In 2010 Schiller also co-hosted a panel show called The White Room on the Seven Network.
 The show also featured Lawrence Mooney, Dave Thornton, Felicity Ward and Georgina McEnroe.

 Schiller has also appeared on The Panel and Good News Week.

+In April 2017 he revealed that he had a seizure and publicly discussed his epileptic condition on a live interview to raise awareness and to tackle stigma.